dsa-lsc/dsa-constitution-and-bylaws/constitution.md

 ### Section 4.
 The duties of the officers shall include the following:

-The Director(s) shall be members of the full-time staff and shall be the official spokesperson(s) of the organization.
+The Directors shall be members of the full-time staff and shall be the official spokesperson(s) of the organization.
 The Secretary-Treasurer shall present a detailed financial report at the first plenary session on the first full day of each Convention and perform such duties as outlined in the Bylaws and prescribed by the NPC.

 ### Section 5.